fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <div class="tasks">

-### Exercises
+### Exercises 9.12.-9.13.

 Simillarly to Ilari's flight service, we do not use a real database in our app but instead use hardcoded data, that is in the files [diagnoses.json](https://github.com/fullstack-hy2020/misc/blob/master/diagnoses.json) and [patientdata.json](https://github.com/fullstack-hy2020/misc/blob/master/patientdata.json).
 Download the files and store those into a folder called _data_.
-All data modification can be done in runtime memory, so during this part it is *not necessary to write to a file*.
+All data modification can be done in runtime memory, so during this part it is <i>not necessary to write to a file</i>.

 #### 9.12